awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging-auditing.md

 ## Logging session data using Amazon CloudWatch Logs \(console\)<a name="session-manager-logging-auditing-cloudwatch-logs"></a>

-Amazon CloudWatch Logs lets you monitor, store, and access log files from various AWS services\.
+With Amazon CloudWatch Logs, you can monitor, store, and access log files from various AWS services\.
 You can send session log data to a CloudWatch Logs log group for auditing purposes\.
 The default option is for log data to be sent with encryption using your AWS KMS key, but you can send the data to your log group with or without encryption\.

 Follow these steps to configure Session Manager to send session log data to a CloudWatch Logs log group\.